filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/miner/index.md

 func GetOwner() GetOwnerReturn {}
 ```

-Return the the owner address of the caller/miner address.
+Return the owner address of the caller/miner address.

 `uint` GetOwnerMethodNum = 3275365574.